newrelic/newrelic-cli/docs/cli/newrelic_workload_get.md

 Get a New Relic One workload

-The get command retrieves a specific workload by its account ID and workload ID.
+The get command retrieves a specific workload by its account ID and workload GUID.

 ```